Forthtilliath/advent-of-code-2023/README.md

 pnpm run dev day=1 asArray=false
 ```

-Any argument with no values or no used is true by default
+Any argument with no values or not used is true by default